 The robust standards are the result of the Aquaculture Dialogues, a set of multi-stakeholder round-tables that brought together more than 2,000 aquaculture stakeholders.
 To find out how the standards were developed see Creation of our initial standards.

-The current nine ASC standards cover 15 species [abalone; bivalves (clams, mussels, oyster, scallop); freshwater trout; pangasius; salmon; seabass, seabream, meagre; seriola and cobia; shrimp; tilapia] and there is also a joint ASC-MSC standard for seaweed.
+The current eleven ASC standards cover 17 species groups [abalone; bivalves (clams, mussels, oyster, scallop); flatfish, freshwater trout; pangasius; salmon; seabass, seabream, meagre; seriola and cobia; shrimp; tilapia, tropical marine finfish] and there is also a joint ASC-MSC standard for seaweed.

 The ASC standards focus on both the environmental and social impact of farming